eclipse-thingweb/test-things/README.md

 ## How to Run

 ### Using docker-compose
-You can start the devices inside a container, for that running `docker-compose up` at the root directory builds and runs the containers.
+You can start the devices inside a container, for that running `docker-compose -f docker-compose-infra.yml -f docker-compose.yml up` at the root directory builds and runs the containers.
 For custom configuration, take look at the `Dockerfile` of each device or [docker-compose.yml](./docker-compose.yml).

+[docker-compose.yml](./docker-compose.yml) consists of the docker configuration of the things.
+[docker-compose-infra.yml](./docker-compose-infra.yml) consists of the docker configuration of additional tools such as traefik, prometheus, grafana and cadvisor.

 After the run, as default, the devices are accessible at:
 - coap-calculator-simple -> coap://localhost:5683/coap-calculator-simple